 Local residents rather than ramblers make good use of Cown Edge Way from Hazel Grove across fields and along the back gardens of Peregrine Road to reach Offerton Road A627.
 From the path there is a long view back across rolling countryside to Offerton, six fields away.
-The bypass will scar all this as it drops from embankment into cutting, carving its way to a hefty traffic-lights junction with the A627.
+The Bypass would devastate all this as it drops from embankment into cutting, carving its way to a hefty two-level traffic-lights junction with Offerton Road.

-Crossing under Torkington Road, the bypass will shoehorn through a small gap between the White House and Torkington Manor’s apartments, then on into sheep fields generously sheltered by trees.
-The Ochreley Brook meanders across the fields into thicker woodland.
-The bypass will be masked by earth mounds as it passes less than a field away from Torkington Primary School .
+The Bypass would be masked by earth mounds as it passes less than a field away from Torkington Primary School.
 The school values its present peaceful location.

 - Official environmental summary 2003: http://www.semmms.info/140683/semmsreliefroadenvironmentalassessmentexesummary